thomasgtaylor/how.wtf/content/post/2021-07-10-using-virtualenv-with-python-3.md

 ---
-title: Using Virtualenv with Python
-date: 2021-07-10T21:15:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2021-07-10 21:15:00-04:00
 description: How to use virtualenv with Python 3 to create virutal environments.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Using Virtualenv with Python
 ---

 ## What is Virtualenv?